OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 Direct online transaction: the funds are sent directly to an address the seller controls.

-Direct offline transaction: the funds are sent to a 2-of-3 multisignature escrow address, with the OB server as the 3rd party.
+Direct offline transaction: the funds are sent to a 1-of-2 multisignature escrow address, with the OB server as the 2rd party.
+The funds are moved to an address controlled by the seller's wallet after the seller accepts the order.
+If the seller rejects the order, the funds are moved back to the buyer.

 Moderated transaction: the funds are sent to a 2-of-3 multisignature escrow address, with the moderator as the 3rd party.